lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-05-why-are-some-better-at-math-than-others.md

 Why would someone consistently work harder than others?
 It may come down to how we are brought up, schooled or even the sort of work our ancestors did.
-E.g. Asians descend from rice-farmers, a form of agriculture that rewards hard work and is intensely more demanding than corn or wheat grown in the west.
+E.g. Asians, generally considered better at math than western counterparts, descend from rice-farmers, a form of agriculture that is intensely more demanding than corn or wheat grown in the west.
-This attitude somehow is passed down through generations, such that Asians today are generally considered better at math than Western counterparts.
+This attitude somehow is passed down through generations.

-The survey we referred to earlier is TIMSS
-(Trends in International Mathematics and Science Study).
-Singapore, South Korea, China, Hong Kong and Japan are the top five ranked countries.
+Singapore, South Korea, China, Hong Kong and Japan are the top five ranked countries in the survey we referred to earlier (TIMSS: Trends in International Mathematics and Science Study).

 What do these five countries have in common?